3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

-Step 0 isn't 'IBM confidential' on OpenPOWER, it is done by BMC and partially FPGA for low level power management.
+... on OpenPOWER, it is done by BMC and partially FPGA for power sequencing.

-Pervasive is the name of bus between SBE and other cores, including external (from SoC point of view) interface to BMC.

-SBE (Self-Boot Engine) is one of many embedded cores in P9 SoC, it is not one of the cores available to OS.
-It is also of POWER architecture, but an older version of it (ISA 2.07 instead of 3.0 used by main cores).
+SBE (Self-Boot Engine) is another of embedded cores in P9 SoC.
+It uses ISA 2.07 which is newer than that of other PPEs, it corresponds to an embedded subset of POWER8.
 It starts execution from ROM mask - while the code for it is publicly available, it is fused into the processor and can't be freely modified.

-SEEPROM is Secure EEPROM (electrically erasable programmable read-only memory) embedded in the SoC, it is not the main flash.
-It holds most of the SBE code, as well as HBBL (Hostboot bootloader).
+SEEPROM {{is Secure EEPROM (electrically erasable programmable read-only memory) embedded in the SoC, it is not the main flash.
+It}} holds most of the SBE code, as well as HBBL (Hostboot bootloader).
 ROM mask has enough code to load further stages into SBE SRAM and start its execution.